HUNT Workbench FAQ

 # How do I install R packages not found in Conda?

-Packages installed into r-base environment through R in terminal will be available in RStudio.
+Packages installed into your r-base environment through R in terminal will be available in RStudio.

 Make sure to activate the r-base environment before running R command.